CommerceExperts/searchhub-docs/docs/smartquery/best-practices.rst

 Acceptance criteria
   - Everything from the *Basic smartQuery Implementation*
   - The value of the cookie :code:`SearchCollectorSession` is passed to smartQuery
-  - For search queries from a cluster with queries under test, I want to see different search results at different sessions
+  - For search queries being tested, I want to see varying search results across different sessions.

+Technical hint
+  - smartQuery::getMapping has a parameter 'sessionId' that has to be set for the extended implementation to work.
+    When provided, it allows certain queries to return different mapped queries based on the sessionId.
+This behavior occurs only for queries within a test cluster, where two queries are part of the same query-testing experiment.
+These experiments can be viewed in the searchHub UI under "Query Testing."

 Query Correction Feedback
 -------------------------

 Story
-  As a customer, I want to see the corrected query and retain have the opportunity to search for my inserted query instead.
+  As a customer, I want to see the corrected query but also have the option to search using my original input (instead-search-for).

 Acceptance criteria
-  - If a mapping took place, display a text about the corrected query
+  - If query mapping occurs, a message should be displayed indicating the corrected query.
-  - Additionally, I want the system to add a link that enables the user to search for the original query instead.
+  - Additionally, there should be a link allowing the user to search for their original query.
-  - When clicking the above mentioned link, no mapping should take place.
+  - When the link is clicked, the original query should be used without any mapping.

 Technical hint
-  - You can use the `bypass`_ feature of smartQuery by wrapping the query into quotes.
-Passing that query will not do any mapping but, rather, remove the quotes again.
+  - You can utilize the `bypass`_ feature of smartQuery by wrapping the query in quotes.
+This prevents mapping, and, upon submission, the quotes will be removed.
-  - In the event the `direct integration`_ is implemented, the util function `io.searchhub.smartquery.util.QueryAssessment.isOnlyWordReorder` can be used to avoid displaying the query correction feedback resulting from the query consisting of the same words.
+  - If a `direct integration`_ is implemented, the utility function `io.searchhub.smartquery.util.QueryAssessment.isOnlyWordReorder` can be used to prevent query correction feedback when the original and corrected queries contain the same words in a different order.

 Potential correction alternatives
 ---------------------------------

 Story
-  As a user, I expect to view alternative versions of my misspelled query if it cannot be automatically corrected via direct mapping.
+  As a user, I want to see alternative versions of my misspelled query if it cannot be confidently corrected automatically through direct mapping.

 Acceptance Criteria
-  - If no automatic correction is made, show a text suggesting alternative potential corrections ("Did you mean…").
+  - If no automatic correction is applied, display a suggestion for alternative corrections (e.g., "Did you mean...").
-  - The suggested queries should be clickable and replace the current user query when clicked.
+  - The suggested queries should be clickable, allowing them to replace the current query when selected.

 Technical Guidance
-  Each mapping includes the 'potentialCorrections' property, which is an array containing one or two query strings.
+  If no reliable masterQuery could be found, the mapping includes a 'potentialCorrections' property, which is an array containing one or two query suggestions.

 searchHub Redirects
 -------------------

 Story
-  As a search manager, I want users to be redirected to landing pages for certain queries according to the configuration within searchHub.
+  As a search manager, I want users to be redirected to specific landing pages for certain queries based on the configurations set within searchHub.

 Acceptance criteria
-  - The usage of queries, that are configured for a redirect, should lead to the configured landing page / URL.
+  - When a query is configured for a redirect, users should be directed to the corresponding landing page or URL.

 .. _bypass: common.html